·

 Mission Dolores is the 6th in the California chain of 21 Spanish missions built between 1769 and 1833, and is the oldest intact building in San Francisco.
 The ornate Mission Dolores Basilica, next door to the mission, was dedicated in 1918, and its striking Spanish-Baroque architecture is worth ogling.

-Just across the street is Dolores Park.
-Find more great San Francisco Parks
+Just across the street is Dolores Park, one of San Francisco’s Great Parks

 18. Take a Food Tour